CoderKungfu/intro-to-docker-workshop/readme.md

 3. Type: `docker info`

 	This should show you a wall of text with info about your Docker daemon (or your Docker installation).

+## Installation for Windows 10 Home Edition

+1. Visit https://docs.docker.com/toolbox/toolbox_install_windows/ to follow the instruction to install Docker Toolbox.

+At the end of the article, make sure **Step 3: Verify your installation** is completed.

 ## Contributors